-Aside from financial regulation in various areas (see questions 3.1 et seqq.) and the data protection regime (see questions 4.1 et seqq.), fintech firms have to comply with general corporate and civil law provisions as well as with Swiss competition law on the basis of the Unfair Competition Act.
+Aside from financial regulation in various areas (see questions 3.1 et seqq.) and the data protection regime (see questions

+4.1 et seqq.), fintech firms have to comply with general corporate and civil law provisions as well as with Swiss competition law on the basis of the Unfair Competition Act ("UCA").
 Furthermore, depending on the specific business model, the Telecommunications Act may apply.

 Although there is currently no particular legislation concerning AI in place in Switzerland, the Swiss Federal Council has recognised the potential and risks of the technology and has commissioned an overview over possible regulatory approaches to AI based on current Swiss law, the EU's AI Act and the Council of Europe's AI Convention.
 The overview will act as basis for a potential regulatory proposal in 2025.
+At the supervisory level, FINMA, on 18 December 2024, published a guidance paper on governance and risk management for financial institutions using AI.